 If you’re only spending one week in Japan, that means you’ll be limited to just Tokyo and Kyoto.
 Day trips are tempting and possible, but I wouldn’t recommend them since you’ll be cramming in too much stuff.
 A 7-day JR pass will likely be worth it, so be sure to pick one up before you depart.
 Here’s how to spend one week in Japan.

 Day 1: Arrive in Tokyo, Shinjuku

-Things can be a bit tricky during your first day in Tokyo since what you see and do depends on what time you arrive.
+Things can be a bit tricky during your first day in Tokyo since what you see and do depend on what time you arrive.
 If you’re arriving from Narita, it’ll take you at about 90 minutes to get into the city while those landing at Haneda will need to budget 30 minutes to get to Shinjuku.

 Once you’re settled at your hotel in Tokyo, make your way to Shinjuku where most of the action takes place in the city.
 Head straight for the observation decks at the Tokyo Metropolitan Government Buildings since they’re free.
 If the day is clear, you’ll even be able to see Mt.
 Fuji.
 After taking in the view, head to the heart of Shinjuku where you’ll find some of the best shops, arcades, and restaurants in the city.
 It’s best to just wander the streets with no real plan in mind to absorb the culture.

 As night falls, take a stroll through the alleys of Golden Gai where many local bars attract visitors or head to “Piss Alley” which is a laneway full of restaurants that runs under the train tracks.
 Alternatively, head to Harajuku where you can embrace the youth culture or people watch.
 Takeshita street has some interesting shopping options as well as some delicious crepe shops which are always open late.